Caves and Caverns of the Southeastern US

 hiking in bosnia

-Hiking in Herzegovina: the North Hills of Sarajevo
+Hiking in Herzegovina – the North Hills

 It’s worth spending extra time in the area so you can appreciate the incredible natural beauty surrounding Sarajevo.
 My dad and I love the outdoors, and we did not plan to miss out on hiking in Bosnia.
 We wanted to get far outside the city and find the best views without getting totally lost.
 Plus, there are still some landmines in Bosnia, relics of the Bosnian War in the 1990s.
 You won’t run into any as long as you stick to well-marked trails and roads, but that’s just the thing: we wanted to get off the beaten path.
 For us, hiring a knowledgeable local guide made the most sense.